 EVGA’s modular option at 650W is quite attractive, and I wholeheartedly recommend the 650 B5 for gaming systems.

-Although its price isn’t exorbitant, it does offer a host of protection features like OVP, UVP, OCP, OPP, SCP, and OTP (if you’re not sure what these are, we’ll be covering them in an upcoming guide to picking Power Supply Units)
+Although its price isn’t exorbitant, it does offer a host of protection features like OVP, UVP, OCP, OPP, SCP, and OTP (if you’re not sure what these are, we’ve covered them in this guide to picking Power Supply Units)

 Nonetheless, if you’re going to be pushing it to the limit for extended durations, I’d skip this and go for the premium recommendation below.